burgermanbrown/homelab/README.md

 - [x] Successfuly boot into OS and configure Cockpit for access via web interface
 - [x] Configure ZFS
 - [ ] Configure SSH server
-- [ ] Setup nextcloud instance for file hosting
-- [ ] migrate files from Onedrive over to Nextcloud using Rsync